theGOvet/thepeteyeguide/pages/about.md

 ---
+layout: page
 title: About
-layout: default
+permalink: /about/
 ---

-Learn more about the author and the mission behind The Pet Eye Guide.
+# About The Pet Eye Guide

+This book and site aim to help pet owners recognize and respond to eye problems early.